Central European Free Trade Agreement: History

 History of CEFTA members from 1992 to 2013.
 All of the original members of the trade pact became members of the European Union (EU), and because of such, Southeast European nations, such as Albania, Bosnia and Herzegovina, Kosovo, Montenegro, and Serbia, joined in and carried the CEFTA.

 Original agreement

-The original CEFTA agreement was signed by the Visegrád Group countries, that is by Poland, Hungary and Czechia and Slovakia (at the time parts of the Czechoslovakia) on 21 December 1992 in Kraków, Poland.
+The original CEFTA agreement was signed by the Visegrád Group countries, that is by Poland, Hungary, the Czech Republic and Slovakia (at the time parts of the Czechoslovakia) on 21 December 1992 in Kraków, Poland.
 It came into force in July 1994.
 Through CEFTA, participating countries hoped to mobilize efforts to integrate into Western European institutions and through this, to join European political, economic, security and legal systems, thereby consolidating democracy and free-market economics.

 The agreement was amended by the agreements signed on 11 September 1995 in Brno and on 4 July 2003 in Bled.

 Slovenia joined CEFTA in 1996, Romania in 1997, Bulgaria in 1999, Croatia in 2003 and Macedonia in 2006.